Up to 60% off sofas & mattresses — limited‑time deals.

 • Couples sensitive to partner movement

-• Sleepers who like contour without an overly plush pillow-top
+• Sleepers who like contour without a plush pillow-top

 • Light-to-average weight sleepers who want a quieter surface